chef-boneyard/audit/README.md

 ## Fetcher attribute

-To enable reporting to chef-visibility with profiles from chef-compliance, you need to have chef-server integrated with chef-compliance.
-You can then set the fetcher attribute to 'chef-server'.
+To enable reporting to Chef Visibility with profiles from Chef Compliance, you need to have Chef Server integrated with Chef Compliance.
+You can then set the `fetcher` attribute to 'chef-server'.
-This will allow the audit cookbook to fetch the profile from chef-compliance.
+This will allow the audit cookbook to fetch profiles stored in Chef Compliance.
 For example:

 ```ruby
 "audit": {